 Knowing the network bands is as important as seeing the device.
 There are many iPhone models under each generation (6, 6s, 7, 8), and you’ll want to make sure a particular phone will work on your network.
 Most sellers will list this and make it clear in the title, and when searching on eBay, typing, for example, “iPhone 7 AT&T” should bring up the right results.

 Some iPhones might be listed as CDMA or GSM only, and these are just fancy terms for the type of antenna bands inside.
 In the United States, AT&T and T-Mobile use GSM, while Verizon and Sprint use CDMA.
-It’s how your phone talks and uses the network.
+It’s how your phone talks to and uses the network.

 The third option is unlocked, and these iPhones will work just fine across all the major US networks.
 Keep in mind that the iPhone 12 family all feature the proper bands, but in some cases a carrier will lock the phone to a specific network.
+And if you care about getting a 5G phone, know you’ll need to buy an iPhone 12, iPhone 13 or third-generation iPhone SE.

 Now that you have your checklist, you’re ready to find your new-to-you used iPhone.
-Here are a few places to start:
+Here are a few places to start.

 If you want to knock out two birds with one stone, Decluttr might be the best option.
 Not only can you trade in an iPhone or other used smartphone, the site also sells refurbished devices.
 Decluttr has a proprietary check for testing the devices and ensuring they work, plus you can choose from a variety of conditions they might be in, along with storage size, screen size and color.
 And if you have unwanted CDs, DVDs, other electronics and even Legos around the house, you can send them in for cash.
 Decluttr doesn’t provide a box, but you will get a prepaid shipping label so they can evaluate the goods.